datwiz/molecule-azure-example/README.md

 with fewer examples and tutorials for cloud providers, getting up and running with molecule can be a bit more challanging.

+Local drivers like virtual box enable fast iteration of the configuration but aren't able to help with:
+* running services under systemd - a typical docker container would not include a systemd supervisor
+* not the same operating context - available resources and networks
+* not the same OS as the target environment

 ### molecule on Azure
 The default templates for the azure driver are geared towards a personal tutorial environment, where you own a subscription and have the rights to create resource groups and networks with public IP